vippsas/vipps-login-api/vipps-login-api.md

 * they are remembered in the browser and consent has previously been given

+Illustration of how the flow can look when the user clicks "Logg inn" on the front page:

 ![No dialog flow](images/No_dialog_flow.png)

 Possible use cases includes: